ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Time-varying rates dependent on multiple factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another complexity enabled by microsimulation is the inclusion of time-varying rates dependent on multiple factors.
-A good example of this is in our microsimulation of Multiple Myeloma,
+A good example of this is in our microsimulation of multiple myeloma,
 which allow relapse and mortality hazard rates to vary over time since treatment line initiation, in addition to being impacted by the line of treatment, demographic covariates, and treatment regimen.
 Read more about how we calculated these rates :ref:`here <calc_mortality_relapse_hazard>`.

 The figure below demonstrates how survival rates in multiple myeloma patients differ based on the year of diagnosis and treatment line initiation.
 This figure was produced by